buildbot/buildbot/master/docs/manual/cfg-global.rst

 For example buildbot contains support for the venerable CVS, but we have no information whether it actually works beyond the unit tests.
 We rely on the community to test and report issues with the old features.

-With BuildbotNetStatistics, we can know exactly what combination of plugins are working together, how much people are customizing plugins, what versions of the main dependencies people run.
+With BuildbotNetUsageData, we can know exactly what combination of plugins are working together, how much people are customizing plugins, what versions of the main dependencies people run.

 We take your privacy very seriously.

-BuildbotNetStatistics will never send information specific to your Code or Intellectual Property.
+BuildbotNetUsageData will never send information specific to your Code or Intellectual Property.
 No repository url, shell command values, host names, ip address or custom class names.
 If it does, then this is a bug, please report.